Aidi (Atlas Mountain Dog) – Breed Info & Traits | Puppies.com Skip to main content

 The Aidi can adapt to living indoors or out, but should have access to a large, safe area to burn off some of their excessive energy.
 They are best suited to life in rural areas where they can spend lots of time playing outside.
 Aidis love their families and get along well with kids, but can sometimes be overly rambunctious with toddlers.
 Cats and Aidis get along, especially if they are raised together.
 However, outdoor cats may want to steer clear of a Aidi, as they love to chase.

-Activity
+Exercise & Activity

 Aidi were bred to keep an eye on livestock and people while they are in camp.
 Their instincts tell them they need to roam, searching for anything that might be dangerous.
 You’ll want to exercise an Aidi extensively and provide them with a safe space where they can play outdoors.
 Take your Aidi for long walks or hikes, and they’ll get into less trouble at home.
 Of course, that doesn’t mean they won't get into ANY trouble, but nobody’s perfect.

-Characteristics
+Characteristics at-a-glance

 Space Needs

-About the Aidi (Atlas Mountain Dog)
+Find Aidi (Atlas Mountain Dog) Puppies

-Aidi (Atlas Mountain Dog) Quick Facts
+Aidi (Atlas Mountain Dog) FAQs